Wilczur-star/game-qa-portfolio/BABBDI-QA-Test/Bug-Reports/BUG-002-Two-Tools-Simultaneously.md

 ## Notes

+In videos I wrongly named air blower as vacuum.
 Normal gameplay does not allow the player to simply pick up two tools.
 The issue depends on the interaction between item physics and the descending elevator.
+Elevator blocks player movement and some interactions which might be why it is possible here.